google/santa/README.md

 * Failsafe cert rules: You cannot put in a deny rule that would block the certificate used to sign launchd, a.k.a. pid 1, and therefore all components used in macOS.
-The binaries in every OS update (and in some cases entire new versions) are therefore auto-whitelisted.
+The binaries in every OS update (and in some cases entire new versions) are therefore automatically allowed.
 This does not affect binaries from Apple's App Store, which use various certs that change regularly for common apps.
-Likewise, you cannot blacklist Santa itself, and Santa uses a distinct separate cert than other Google apps.
+Likewise, you cannot block Santa itself, and Santa uses a distinct separate cert than other Google apps.

 # Intentions and Expectations